-Legislative Decree No. 23 of 20 February 2009, on the implementation of Directive 2006/117/Euratom on the monitoring and control of shipments of radioactive waste and spent nuclear fuel, which amended the relevant administrative provisions previously contained in Decree No. 230/95 on cross-border shipments of radioactive waste.
+Legislative Decree No. 23 of 20 February 2009, on the implementation of Directive 2006/117/Euratom on the monitoring and control of shipments of radioactive waste and spent nuclear fuel, which amended the relevant administrative provisions previously contained in Decree No. 230/95 (repealed by Decree No. 101/2020) on cross-border shipments of radioactive waste.

 Legislative Decree No. 31 of 15 February 2010, as amended by Legislative Decree No. 34 of 31 March 2011, converted into Act No. 75 of 2011, implementing the enabling provisions of Act No. 99 of 2009, establishes the siting process as well as the construction and operation process of a national repository and technological park to permanently accommodate low and intermediate level radioactive waste, and temporarily store HLW.

 Legislative Decree No. 185 of 19 October 2011, on the implementation of Directive 2009/71/Euratom, establishing a Community framework for the safety of nuclear installations.